danwsc09/express-playground/README.md

-# Basic Settings
+# Anonymous Forum

-## Set up

-- ESLint
-- TypeScript
-- Prettier
-- husky

-## To do
+## Features

-- Testing (jest + ts-jest)
-- Add express and related libraries
+- Users can write posts and edit or delete them.
+- Non-users can read all posts.
+- The author of every post is "hidden" with asterisks